Adam's family tree, Long ages, Nephilim.

 (Righteousness, holiness, ability to live for ever?)

-There are notable people mentioned: in verse 24 Enoch walked with God; then he was no more, because God took him away.
+In verse 24 Enoch walked with God; then he was no more, because God took him away.
 In Hebrews 11:5 we read By faith Enoch was taken from this life, so that he did not experience death; he could not be found, because God had taken him away.
 For before he was taken, he was commended as one who pleased God.

 There is no other detail given but it seems that only he and Noah ‘found favour in the eyes of the Lord’ (Genesis 6:8).

-Methuselah is well-known for being the person who has lived the longest, 969 years, but he had nothing else to commend him, and he died in the same year as the flood – perhaps as a result of it.
+Methuselah is well-known for being the person who has lived the longest, 969 years, but he had nothing else to commend him, and he died in the same year as the flood – probably as a result of it.

 Noah brought comfort to his parents (v29) as an additional labourer in the family.
 What was their problem?